 Related: Besan Gatte Ki Sabzi – Gatta Curry

 This makes me nostalgic: OH.
 BUT, it’s yet another nostalgic time for me.
 Why?
 Because this time I am sharing a delicacy from my home town.
 And the dish is ‘Jaipuri Aloo Pyaz Ki Sabzi’ aka Potato onion curry.
-Most of you would know that I am from ‘Jaipur, Rajasthan (India).
-And if this is the first time you are hearing this, then now you know. 😉
+Most of you would know that I am from ’Jaipur, Rajasthan (India).
+And I absolutely love Rajsthani Cuisine.
+If this is the first time you are hearing this, then now you know. 😉

 Alright, I have something exciting too: Next week India would be celebrating the festival of Raksha Bandhan aka Rakhi.
 This is a Hindu festival that celebrates the love and duty between brothers and sisters.
 Rakhi itself is the name of a sacred thread of protection adorn with the love and affection of a sister for her brother.